ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 Our CAR models require two data inputs than are not in AR models: (1) a spatial connectivity matrix, and (2) some quantities that will help us calculate (more quickly) the probability density for the CAR model.

 Also, before getting started, note that we will be dropping Hawaii and Alaska from the modeling at this point.
 Why?
 Because they are far from all the other states (physically and otherwise), so they won't benefit from this type of model.
-The AR Poisson model would suffice for those states.
+The AR Poisson model will suffice for those states.

 We are going to prepare the spatial data first, then we'll work on our Stan model.